Seattle, WA · Puget Sound marine climate

 What is the pollen count in Seattle today?

 Today in Seattle, Washington, the pollen level is moderate with an allergy index of 3.
-The main allergen to watch is Grasses.
+The main allergen to watch is Ragweed.

-What pollen types affect people in Seattle, Washington?
+Which pollen types affect Seattle most in spring?